OpenWebconcept/plugin-owc-gravityforms-zaaksysteem/docs/index.md

 ```

 ## New API client
 There is support for multiple ZGW API clients (OpenZaak, Decos JOIN, etc.).
 To add a new, additional API client, a custom implementation of `OWC\Zaaksysteem\Client\Client` is required.

+For this implementation:
-This implementation should update the `AVAILABLE_ENDPOINTS` array to point to the right `Endpoint` implementations.
+1. The `AVAILABLE_ENDPOINTS` array should be updated to point to the right `Endpoint` implementations that are supported.
+If possible, use the default Endpoint implementations.
+2. The `CALLABLE_NAME` must be a reference to a callable abstract in the DI container.
+3. The `CLIENT_NAME` should be updated, though currently is not required.

 Additionally a custom `OWC\Zaaksysteem\Http\Authentication\TokenAuthenticator` might be required, as the way of authentication might differ.

+Next, the `config/container.php` file must be updated so that it has a factory for the defined `CALLABLE_NAME`.
+This factory must construct the client.

+Optionally, a custom `OWC\Zaaksysteem\Http\RequestClientInterface` might be required to implement custom HTTP behaviour for your Client.